SenseLogic/NANO/README.md

 Nano generates one or several variants of the source image into a target folder.

-The source image file names must include secondary suffix :
+The source image file names must have a nano-dedicated suffix :

 *   image.j960.jpg => image.960.jpg
 *   image.jl.png => image.960.jpg